datarabia/angularjs-wadawr-interview/ticket01.md

-JIRA Ticket #001
+JIRA Ticket #002
-System implement sorting by age in ascending.
+Implement

 Acceptance Criteria:

-1. When the user navigates to the main screen the contacts grid will contain a sortable age column.
+1. When the user navigates to the main screen, the students table will display the student's GPA in the record header
-2. Data in the grid will be sorted by age in ascending order by default.
-3. Users will be able to reverse the sort direction of the data by clicking on a toggle in the age grid header.
+2. The system will display a star by the name of the student(s) with the highest GPA in the group.